written by Kate Danvers

 Thawne tries to operate on Kara, but Ray Palmer (who I’m just going to call Atom to avoid confusion with Ray Terrill) saves her.
 Atom also embiggens his hand to smash a Nazi, which makes me recall one of the weirdest comics ever.
 The other Legends arrive and start freeing the prisoners in the pipeline.
 Dark Arrow disables Atom’s suit with a zappy arrow and has a standoff where Felicity stands between him and the still-weakened Kara.

-FELICITY: “My grandparents didn’t survive the Holocaust so the world could be ruled by Nazis.
-So if you want Kara, you gotta go through me.
+FELICITY: “My grandparents didn’t survive the Holocaust so the world could be ruled by Nazis, so if you want Kara, you got to go through me.
 And even if you do, you’re not gonna win because we will not back down.
 We will keep fighting.
 So get the hell off our Earth while you still can.”

 There’s a reason I like Felicity, and it’s stuff like this.
 She’s staring down an arrow drawn by a Nazi wearing her boyfriend’s face.
 She’s scared.
 She’s got no powers, no ninja training, no special suit, but she’s still defiant.
 Oliver appears in the doorway holding the powerless Overgirl at knifepoint to save Felicity and Kara.
 Thawne ends the standoff by speeding the Nazis away.
 Firestorm, the Ray, Dinah, Caitlin, Cisco, Zari, Amaya, and Mick all team up and completely waste Metallo.